 Workshops and Teaching

-Fall workshops at San Francisco Center for the Book will be announced soon.
-Heads up for planning purposes, my Cola Pen Techniques workshop will be offered in October.
+Fall workshops at San Francisco Center for the Book announced!
+My Cola Pen Techniques workshop will be offered in October.

 To begin searching for classes, go to the main Academy link and scroll to the bottom of the page, click on "Catalog" link in the footer to search for classes.
 I teach courses in Fine Arts (FA153 - Calligraphy and Letterform & FA253 - Advanced Calligraphy) and Illustration (ILL345 - Logo, Font, and Lettering for Illustrators).
 Register at http://www.academyart.edu/catalog